Sponsored by Toyama Prefecture

 In Japan, fresh fish is synonymous with sushi, raw fish on vinegar seasoned rice.
 The techniques of its sushi have been passed from generation to generation of sushi chefs, who prepare the freshest sushi by carefully choosing seasonal fish.

 The care and attention of the chef as he prepares sushi, along with the atmosphere of the small restaurant help visitors focus on the taste of the sushi.
 And what they discover is a great surprise: the taste and texture are perfectly balanced, and the flavors of the Toyama Bay seafood will delight the palate of any self-respecting sushi lover!

 Cycle along the beaches of Toyama Bay

-On the ride back our starting point, we ride alongside the beaches and we discover bike paths quite different from the roads we came on.
-Bike paths near the beaches offer the exceptional views of Toyama Bay and the bike ride is really peaceful.
+On the ride back to our starting point, we ride alongside the beaches and we discover bike paths quite different from the roads we came on.
+Bike paths near the beaches offer exceptional views of Toyama Bay and the bike ride is really peaceful.

 As we arrive back in Himi, we return our bikes to the bicycle rental place which is located on the harbor.
 There is a small fishing museum called the Himi City Fisheries Cultural Exchange Center inside.

 Materials and tools used by fishermen of the past are displayed and offer one final immersion in the life on Toyama Bay, intrinsically linked to the sea.
-It was a perfect place to finish a day of cycling along the Toyama Bay.
+It was a perfect place to finish a day of cycling along Toyama Bay.